arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 The behavior also filters for a method called **SaveTenant** after it has invoked the method on the next behavior in the pipeline (or the target object) and adds to the cache a copy of the tenant object saved by the target object.

 > ![](images/note.gif)Note:
 > This example embeds a filter that determines when the interception behavior should be applied.
-Later in this chapter, youâ€™ll see how you replace this with a policy that you can define in a configuration file or with attributes in your code.
+Later in this chapter, you’ll see how you replace this with a policy that you can define in a configuration file or with attributes in your code.